tlin41390/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](https://github.com/tlin41390/MechaCar_Statistical_Analysis/blob/main/StatisticsPhotos/lot_summary.png)

   The variance on the suspension coil must not exceed 100 pounds per square inch.
 For total summary, the variance is below 100 pounds per square inch.
-Howewver, for the lot summary the 3rd lot greatly exceeds 100 PSI as seen in the data above.
+Howewver, for the lot summary the 3rd lot greatly exceeds 100 PSI as seen in the data above, which fails the specification for PSI.